📅 Book an Appointment

 We cannot simply apply intervention strategies to focus on a single context or only address individual symptoms.
 We cannot “rest” our way out of burnout, but rather need a combined approach to address all the causes of burnout, both visible and underlying.

 You don’t wake up one morning and all of the sudden “have burnout.”
-Its nature is much more insidious, creeping up on us over time like a slow leak, which makes it much harder to recognize.
-Still, our bodies and minds do give us warnings, and if you know what to look for, you can recognize it before it’s too late.
+Its nature is much more insidious, creeping up on us over time like a slow leak, which makes it much harder to recognise.
+Still, our bodies and minds do give us warnings, and if you know what to look for, you can recognise it before it’s too late.

 The list of these warning signs is not exhaustive and they do exist on a continuum rather than being clearly defined.
 So, there is generally no clear transition between general stress and burnout and as such regular self-checking as well as listening to feedback from others is necessary.